 - Fruit trees require an ongoing spray program to control insects and disease if you wish to produce a healthy crop of fruit that is edible.

-When you add annuals to your garden in May, it’s generally because you want continuous colour in certain areas right through the summer and into the fall.
+When you add annuals to your garden in May, you want continuous colour through summer and into the fall.
 Chances are you love to place brimming pots at the front door, on the deck or balcony, on steps, around a swimming pool, even in your garden beds.
-Hanging baskets add a very important splash of colour well above ground.
-They can decorate an empty garage, house wall, fence or lattice privacy screen, porch or a covered entrance.
+Hanging baskets add a very significant splash of colour above ground.
+They can decorate an empty garage, wall, fence, porch or a covered entrance.
 All a hanging basket requires is a hanging device from which it can be suspended.
-Wall brackets are available in many attractive styles.
-They can be found in either wrought iron or wood that is left natural or stained.
+Wall brackets are available in many attractive styles; they can be found in either wrought iron or wood that is left natural or stained.

 Adding plants to your home will beautify any interior and increase the amount of oxygen in a room.
 Some plants are known to actually purify the air according to studies done by NASA.
 The Peace Lily, Sanseveria, Chinese Evergreen, Heartleaf Philodendron, Spider Plant, Golden Pothos, English Ivy, Gerbera Daisy, and Dracaena Marginata are examples of plants that fight indoor air pollution.